wleofeng/Liked/README.md

 ![alt tag](https://github.com/wleofeng/Liked/blob/master/Liked/PoweredBy_200_Horizontal_Light-Backgrounds_With_Logo.gif)

 #Why did I build this?
 + For a good laugh.
-Who doesn't like to explore Giphy images and be surprised by what s/he can find?
+Who doesn't like to explore Giphy images?
 + Use API, MVC and Object Oriented design
 + Let go of storyboard/XIB, focus more on code